Get all the latest data for Nicosia

 How do I verify title and ownership history in Nicosia right now?

-The official registry you should use to verify title and ownership history in Nicosia is the Department of Lands and Surveys (DLS), which maintains all property records for Cyprus and offers both in-person and online portal access for certain searches.
+The official place to verify title and ownership history in Nicosia is the Cyprus Department of Lands and Surveys, usually through your lawyer.

 You will find here the list of classic mistakes people make when buying a property in Nicosia.